BIBSYSDEV/nva-nvi/np-50064-batch-job-plan.md

 5. **CLI tooling**: Similar to `aws-nva-cli` for publication-api, a tool to queue specific candidate IDs for reprocessing could be useful.

-6. **Year-based parallelism for GSI queries**: Current parallel scanning uses DynamoDB segments.
-For year-filtered scans with GSI, could alternatively parallelize by year (one Lambda per year) for similar throughput benefits.
+6. **Year-based parallelism for GSI queries**: The current `YearQueryState` processes years sequentially.
+For large datasets, could fire N parallel Lambdas (one per year) for better throughput.
+This would be a simple enhancement: in the initial invocation, create one `YearQueryState` per year instead of one with all years.